bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ### Asymptomatic Analysis

-Is a method of derivind Big 0.
+Is a method of deriving Big 0.
 Steps:

 + Define a function i.e mathematical function of the time complexity by counting the number of expression operations.
-+ Find the fastest groowing term.
++ Find the fastest growing term.
 + Remove the co-efficient.

 In some operations the size of the input has no effect on the time it takes the algorithm to run.